-When it comes to smartphone cameras, the Google Pixel 2 is the de facto benchmark for most of us.
+When it comes to smartphone cameras, the Google Pixel 2 is the de facto benchmark for most of us, even though it came out in 2017.
 Whether it’s still the best smartphone camera isn’t the point — it’s simply the phone camera most of us are most familiar with.
 That’s why I took a bunch of comparison shots with the Pixel 2 while I was in China for the Vivo Nex launch this week.
 They’re not direct competitors, nor are they priced equally, and they have far from the same target audiences.
 Regardless, the two phones posted some very compelling results.

 To keep the playing field level, I won’t highlight up front which device took which photo in the slider images below.
 I’ll keep the same phone on the same side in each comparison below, and reveal which was which at the end with a few thoughts on the results.
 Let’s see if you picked right.